 Common Causes of Truck Accidents

 While “accident” is the accepted word for the wrecks that result in devastating personal injuries, the reality is that these incidents were not inevitable.
 Most of them could have been avoided.
-And our Arkansas truck accident lawyer can make that case on your behalf.
+And our Little Rock truck accident attorneys can make that case on your behalf.

-Factors that our truck accident lawyers commonly see include:
+Factors that our truck accident attorneys commonly see include:

 - Driver fatigue: This is one of the most common causes of truck accidents.
 Many trucking companies push their drivers to meet unrealistic schedules, and the only way for a driver to keep up is to drive through the night, foregoing sleep.
 This hurts reaction time and puts everyone on the road in danger.